Are Kind Bars Really Healthy (From a Nutritionist)?

 The bars contain added sugars like cane sugar and glucose syrup; some variations have honey for added flavor.

-Let’s take a closer look at some of the ingredients in Kind Bars and what they mean for your health.
+Let’s take a closer look at some of these main ingredients in Kind Bars and what they mean for your health.

 Chicory Root Fiber